 - 2.2.1 Coating powders, being fine organic materials, can give rise to dust explosions.
-A dust explosion may occur when both: - (i) the concentration of dust in the air is above the lower explosive limit (LEL) and - (ii) a source of ignition of the required energy for the dust cloud is present.
-Such sources of ignition can include: - (a) hot surfaces or flames - (b) electrical discharges or sparks - (c) static discharges. - 2.2.2 A fire may occur when a layer of deposited coating powder or a cloud comes into contact with an ignition source such as those listed in 2.2.1 (ii) above.
+A dust explosion may occur when both: - (i) the concentration of dust in the air is above the Lower Explosive Limit (LEL) and below the Upper Explosive Limit (however, Upper Explosive Limits are difficult to measure accurately, and have little practical importance). - (ii) a source of ignition of the required energy for the dust cloud is present. - Such sources of ignition can include: - hot surfaces or flames (a) - (b) electrical discharges or sparks - (c) static discharges. - 2.2.2 A fire may occur when a layer of deposited coating powder or a cloud comes into contact with an ignition source such as those listed in 2.2.1 (ii) above.
 A fire within the powder coating system may result in a dust explosion if either burning particles are allowed to enter confined sections of equipment, such as dust collectors, or if burning dust deposits are disturbed.